 Chargers, have you found any other gear to be helpful on the job?
 Let us know in the comments.

 If you’re a Bird charger, then you may also be interested in signing up to drive for Uber, Uber eats, Lyft, Posmates, and Doordash.
-Click here to see available sign up bonuses.
+Click here for a list of the best gig jobs.